 Presence status allows softphone users to see who is available, on a call, offline, or away from the office in real-time.
 Status indicators can be color-coded with customized descriptions.

-Linkus UC Clients can be integrated with Salesforce, Dynamics 365, Zoho CRM, Outlook Contacts, and Google Contacts, and other CRM packages.
+Linkus UC Clients can be integrated with Dynamics 365, Zoho CRM and Google Contacts, and other CRM packages.
 This enables users to click to call CRM contacts, save call journals, have a holistic view of customers via call pop-up.

-Linkus softphone users who install the Click to Call Extension on chrome browsers can automatically click to dial any valid phone number that appears on their web browsers.
+Linkus softphone users who install the Yeastar Linkus for Google Chrome Extension on chrome browsers can automatically click to dial any valid phone number that appears on their web browsers, and enjoy easy dialpad, call pop-ups, advanced call control directly with browser tabs.

 As a supplement to audio and video, instant messaging provide you with an alternative to communicate effectively and efficiently with coworkers.
 Use your internet connection for one on one messaging, group chat, and file sharing.